oblq/Navigator/README.md

 }
 ```

-You can also use the UIViewController extension on you view controller itself, it returns the vc instance synchronously:
+You can also use the UIViewController extension on your view controller itself, it returns the vc instance synchronously:
 ```swift
 HelloVC.find()?.sayHello()
 HelloVC.navigate()